MunMunL/Python/day3/README.md

-# Day 3 - Control Flow and Logical Operators
+# 3 - Treasure Island

 ## Concepts
 * Control Flow with if / else and Conditional Operators